Drug information provided by: IBM Micromedex

-If your headache comes back or does not go away after taking this medicine, wait at least 2 hours before taking another dose.
-However, use this medicine only as directed by your doctor.
-Do not use more of it, and do not use it more often, than directed.
+Use this medicine only as directed by your doctor.
+Do not use more of it and do not use it more often than directed.
 Using too much of this medicine may increase the chance of side effects.
-Do not take more than two tablets in 24 hours.

 This medicine comes with a Medication Guide.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

 For adults: If your headache does not improve after taking this medicine, wait at least 2 hours before taking a second dose.
 Do not take more than 2 tablets in 24 hours.

 For children 12 years of age or older: If your headache does not improve after the first dose of medicine, do not take a second dose.
 Call your doctor.

 Do not use this medicine for a regular headache that is different from your usual migraine.
 Talk to your doctor about what to do for regular headaches.

 Swallow the tablet whole.
 Do not crush, break, or chew it.
 You may take the tablet with or without food.